cupof-github/blang.js/README.md

 lang.is.en(['au', 'nz']); // // if 'en', 'en-au' and 'en-nz'
 ```

-> Regions are available in 'English', 'Chinese', 'French', 'German', 'Italian', 'Portuguese', 'Spanish'
+> Languages are available in 'English', 'Chinese', 'French', 'German', 'Italian', 'Portuguese', 'Spanish'

 ### plural(array) : Boolean

-`plural` method is detect a languages.
+`plural` method is used detect a languages.

-Below snippet is to return boolean, if browser's language has setting as `English`, `French`, `Spanish` or `German`.
+Below snippet return boolean, if browser's language has setting such as `English`, `French`, `Spanish` or `German`.

 ```js
 import lang from "blang";